-Our program offers many opportunities for research.
-The program is an active member of the Pediatric Nephrology Research Consortium (PNRC), Children's Hospital Neonatal Consortium (CHNC), Neonatal Kidney Collaborative (NKC), North American Pediatric Renal Trials and Collaborative Studies (NAPRTCS) and Improving Renal Outcomes Collaborative (IROC).
-We have active National Institutes of Health (NIH) funding for studies involving glomerular disease, tuberous sclerosis and innate immunity and sickle cell nephropathy.
-We are also in continuous collaboration with the University of Memphis and St. Jude which offers our fellows tremendous research pathways.
+Our program strongly emphasizes research and provides numerous avenues for our fellows to engage in meaningful studies.
+We actively collaborate with esteemed organizations such as the Pediatric Nephrology Research Consortium (PNRC), Children's Hospital Neonatal Consortium (CHNC), Neonatal Kidney Collaborative (NKC), North American Pediatric Renal Trials and Collaborative Studies (NAPRTCS) and Improving Renal Outcomes Collaborative (iROC).
+With active funding from the National Institutes of Health (NIH), we conduct research on various areas including glomerular disease, tuberous sclerosis, innate immunity and sickle cell nephropathy.
+Moreover, our collaboration with the University of Memphis and St. Jude presents outstanding research pathways for our fellows.